imp-dance/haakon.dev-2024/public/articles/some-interesting-typescript-features-ive-learnt-while-writing-npm-packages.md

 ---
-title: Some interesting Typescript features I’ve learnt while writing NPM packages
+title: Some interesting Typescript tips & tricks
 date: 2023-03-10
 summary: Typescript is great, for many reasons.
 I think everyone will agree with that statement if they’ve given it a proper try.
 ---